-Governors must consider both the interests and circumstances of the suspended or excluded student, and that of other students, staff and school community

-Governors must take into account the student's age and understanding, the student or parents should be made aware of their right to attend and participate in the governing board meeting and student should be enabled to make own representation if they wish to do so
+1 Governors must consider both the interests and circumstances of the suspended or excluded student, and that of other students, staff and school community Governors must take into account the student's age and understanding, the student or parents should be made aware of their right to attend and participate in the governing board meeting and student should be enabled to make own representation if they wish to do so

-Governing Board must consider representations made by or on behalf of: Parents or the student if they are 18 years or older The Head of School The student's social worker if the student has one; If the student is looked after, the Virtual School Head the Local Authority if representation invited by an Academy When establishing the facts must apply the civil standard of proof ie 'on the balance of probabilities' (it is more likely than not that a fact is true) rather than the criminal standard of 'beyond reasonable doubt' Governing board should ensure clear minutes are taken of the meeting and should be made available to all parties on request and the record of discussion should state clearly how the decisions have been reached and provide reasons The governing board should ask all parties to withdraw from the meeting before making a decision.
+Governing Board must consider representations made by or on behalf of: Parents or the student if they are 18 years or older The Head of School The student's social worker if the student has one; If the student is looked after, the Virtual School Head the Local Authority if representation invited by an Academy When establishing the facto must comb the sivil standard of most is (an the belonce of much shifting) (it is When establishing the facts must apply the civil standard of proof ie 'on the balance of probabilities' (it is more likely than not that a fact is true) rather than the criminal standard of 'beyond reasonable doubt' Governing board should ensure clear minutes are taken of the meeting and should be made available to all parties on request and the record of discussion should state clearly how the decisions have been reached and provide reasons The governing board should ask all parties to withdraw from the meeting before making a decision.
 The Clerk may stay to help the governing board by reference to their notes of the meeting and the wording of the decision letter.
 In reaching a decision on whether a student should be reinstated, the governing board should consider if the decision to permanently exclude or suspend the student was lawful, reasonable and procedurally fair.
-Should consider welfare and safeguarding of the student and peers, the head's legal duties, and any consider parents representation but does not reinstate the student, it should consider if appropriate to place
+Should consider welfare and safeguarding of the student and peers, the head's legal duties, and any evidence presented to the governing board in relation to decision to exclude.
+Governing board should note the outcome of its consideration on the student's educational record and copies of the relevant papers should be kept with the educational record.
+In cases where governors consider parents representation but does not reinstate the student, it should consider if appropriate to place a note on the students record.
 A summary of the governing board's duties to review the Head of School's exclusion decision